darthmayhem/Aequilibrium/part-2/README.md

 ### Execution

-To run the example for a console window:
+To run the example from a console window:

 ```
 node app.js